Watch Your Language: How language shapes our experiences

 Imagine two scenarios:

-1. You wake up with a nagging pain in your lower back.
+You wake up with a nagging pain in your lower back.
 When your partner asks you what it feels like you describe it as ‘crippling’ or ‘agonising’.
 These words evoke a surge of distress and (hopefully) empathy from your partner and they are (again hopefully) spurred into cooking you breakfast in bed (maybe?).
-Suddenly, your experience of the at first nagging pain now becomes a little more amplified.
+Suddenly your nagging pain, now becomes a little more amplified.
+Your language signalled to you and your partner that there was danger - so much danger in fact that you need to stay where you are and rest.

-2. Alternatively, you wake up with the same pain, but you describe it as ‘uncomfortable’ or ‘annoying’.
-These words carry les emotional weight, hopefully your partner still offers your some empathy, but now you approach the situation with a little more calm and a sense of resilience.
+Alternatively, you wake up with the same pain, but you describe it as ‘uncomfortable’ or ‘annoying’.
+These words carry less emotional weight than the previous example.
+Hopefully your partner still offers your some empathy, but now you can approach the situation from a place of calm resilience.
+Your language has signalled to you and your partner that the situation is not dire, you are ok and while pain is present you have the capacity to keep going despite the discomfort.

 In both scenarios, the physical sensation remains unchanged, but the emotional and cognitive responses differ significantly based on the language used.

 The same is true when we talk about our body as being ‘broken’ or ‘useless’.
 ‘My stupid back is hurting again’, ‘my neck is so broken’.
 This type of language carries negative connotations and brings a sense of disempowerment, it says: your body does not have the capacity to improve or get better.
+It signals to your subconscious brain that there is danger and that capacity is low.
 This language is telling a story to our brain and sooner or later our brain starts to believe it.

 So why does this matter?